benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 ---
 layout: default
-title: "Go's testing philosophy and tools"
+title: "Testing in Go: philosophy and tools"
 permalink: /writings/go-testing/
-description: "Go's philosophy of testing, and an overview of the built-in testing tools."
+description: "Go's philosophy of testing and an overview of the built-in testing tools."
 canonical_url: TODO
 ---
 <h1><a href="{{ page.permalink }}">{{ page.title }}</a></h1>